Skip to main content

 IT professionals

-IT professionals are responsible for the integration of the medical device into the healthcare organisation's system.
+IT professionals are responsible for the technical integration, configuration, and maintenance of the medical device within the healthcare organization's information systems.

-No specific official qualifications are needed, but it is advisable that IT professionals using the device have the following competencies:
+No specific official qualifications are mandated.
+Nevertheless, it is advisable that IT professionals involved in the deployment and support of the device have the following competencies:

 Use environment